 “Endure to Cure supports the families of children with cancers and other diseases,” says Ismail.
 “We’ve supported E2C because of its impact on the lives of so many families who cannot pay basic living expenses while caring for sick children.”

 Founded with a mission to bring real, immediate relief to families in crisis, Endure to Cure focuses on providing practical and emotional support during an incredibly difficult time.
-Through programs like the Small Miracles Initiative and the Pediatric Cancer Research Fund, the organization helps cover essential needs, from travel expenses for treatment to housing, food, and emotional support, so that families can focus on their child’s care rather than financial hardship.
+Through programs like the Small Miracles Initiative and the Travel for Treatment Program, the organization helps cover essential needs—gas, tolls, parking, lodging, and more—so families can focus on their child’s care rather than financial hardship.

 E2C is unique in that it combines this hands-on support with a powerful awareness component, driven by endurance athletes who dedicate their physical challenges to raising funds and visibility for the cause.